dom111/shscr/README.md

 # Contributing

-If you have an idea for a module, or already have source code and a compiled program, I'll be glad to add it to SHSS!
+If you have an idea for a module, or already have source code and a compiled program, I'll be glad to add it to SHSCR!